jimmyjose-dev/RateMyApp/README.md

 RateMyApp
 =====================

-RateMyApp is a class to provide gentle reminders for app users to rate your app, written completely in swift
+RateMyApp is a class to provide gentle reminders for app user to rate your app, written completely in swift
 ----------------------------------
 **Features:**
 >  1) Easy setup